-On March 23, 2012 Haoma sold its 25 percent interest in the underlying tenements and iron ore rights at Mt Webber to Atlas Iron Ltd for \$33 million.
-The consideration comprised \$10 million cash and shares in Atlas Iron Ltd valued at \$23 million.
-Since the Mt Webber sale, the value of the consideration represented by Atlas Iron shares has fallen significantly from the initial share price of \$2.736 to \$2.02 at June 30, 2012 and to recent trading in Atlas shares in the vicinity of \$1.40 per share.
-Notwithstanding this fall in value, the Directors of Haoma have decided to retain the investment in Atlas Iron shares as they anticipate a strong future working relationship with Atlas.
-Atlas will make additional annual payments to Haoma on a prorata basis for any additional iron ore reserves on the Daltons JV tenements in excess of 24 million tonnes, equivalent to \$5.50 per tonne for Haoma's 25% share.
+In March 2012 Haoma sold its 25 percent interest in the underlying tenements and iron ore rights at Mt Webber to Atlas Iron Ltd based on a ore reserve of 24 million tonnes.
+Atlas will make additional annual payments to Haoma on a pro-rata basis for any additional iron ore reserves on the Daltons JV tenements in excess of 24 million tonnes, equivalent to \$5.50 per tonne for Haoma's 25% share.
 In addition, Haoma now has the rights to all non-iron ore minerals on all of the Atlas and Haoma Daltons JV exploration and mining tenements including M45/1197 and the underlying exploration tenement E45/2186.

-Concurrent with the sale of Haoma's iron ore rights at Mt Webber to Atlas Iron Ltd the Daltons Joint venture agreement was amended.
-The principal terms of the Amended JV Agreement included Haoma being granted rights to all non-iron ore minerals (including Platinum Group Metals - PGM) on all of the Atlas and Haoma Daltons JV exploration tenements including M45/1197 and the underlying exploration tenement currently recorded as E45/2186, and all other Daltons Joint Venture tenements (E45/2187, E45/2921, E45/2922).
+Concurrent with the sale of Mt Webber iron ore rights the Daltons Joint venture agreement was amended.
+The principal terms of the Amended JV Agreement granted Haoma rights to all non-iron ore minerals (including Platinum Group Metals - PGM) on all of the Atlas and Haoma Daltons JV exploration tenements including M45/1197 and the underlying exploration tenement currently recorded as E45/2186, and all other Daltons Joint Venture tenements (E45/2187, E45/2921, E45/2922).